joshuajz/Andrew-Automation/README.md

 4. Type `python main.py` to run the program.
 5. Input the required information, if no favicon is provided, a full file path to an image will be required.
-6. Output file will be zipped within "Andrew-Automation" **Note:** Currently the unzipped version of the final product is automatically deleted.
+6. Output file will be zipped within "Andrew-Automation"

+**Note:** Currently the unzipped version of the final product is automatically deleted.
+**Note2:** The `templates` folder contains the `manifest.json` file that the output slightly modifies.
+If you change the `manifest.json` template, it will change for all future outputs.

 # Dependencies